CSE512-15S/a3-yx1992-Heyl-xiaoyiz/README.md

 ## Running Instructions

-Access our visualization at http://xiaoyizhang.me/512/
+Access our visualization at http://xiaoyizhang.me/512/ or http://heyanling.org/project/WorldGDP/

 OR